shwethah/Dust-Image-Segmentation/README.md

 **DATA FETCHING**

-The XML file is downloaded from AWS URL https://hld-datashare.s3.amazonaws.com/.
-Then, by parsing the XML file, I downloaded the shapefiles and saved them in the Shapefiles folder.
-Using shapefiles, I obtain the geometry portion defined by the bounding coordinates(lower_latitude, left_longitude, higher_latitude, right_longitude).
-The images are obtained from the request to the URL using modis_url.
-The images are then masked manually using GIMP software.

 **DATA PREPROCESSING**

 The dataset is small, so the following techniques can be used to preprocess the data before it is fed into the model.
 Image normalization is a typical process in image processing that changes the range of pixel intensity values between 0 and 255.
 The data is normalized by dividing the data by 255, which helps to bound the pixel intensity between 0 and 255.
 The other techniques involve image resizing, random cropping, horizontal and vertical flipping.
 The dataset is then split into training(80%) and validation set(20%).
 The data loader is then defined with training and validation set, and are then fed as input to the model.